bkeiren/AwesomiumUnity/README.md

 **The current state of the project is:**

-**_Stable, most important features implemented.
+**_Stable, the majority of important features implemented.
 Other functionality in development, code structure and architecture not completely final._**

 Projects using AwesomiumUnity
 --------------------------------